elusivecodes/FrostCore/README.md

 Append each node to the first other node.

 - `nodes` is a Query Selector string, a HTML string, a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
-- `others` is a HTMLElement, HTMLCollection, an Array of Elements or a QuerySet object.
+- `others` is a Query Selector string, a HTMLElement, HTMLCollection, an Array of Elements or a QuerySet object.

 ```
 core.appendTo(nodes, others);